bajor/ai-tools-i-use-presentation/slides.md

 ---

-## This month - game totally generated with AI.
+## This month - game 100% generated with AI.
 It runs code and corrects it's own bugs.

 ---